aoloe/scribus-plugin-actionSearch/README.md

 - Add help entries (like in the Mac OS search dialog).
 - retab

+Dreaming of...:

+- Embedding the input box in the menu (like the Mac OS help): https://stackoverflow.com/questions/4666693/embed-textbox-in-menu-item

 ## Notes

 - Inspired by the [Olive Video Editor](https://github.com/olive-editor/olive) `/` command.